What is Dynamic Adaptive Radiotherapy?

-Yes, there are several significant advantages and that is why we strongly prefer this isotope.
+Yes, there are several significant advantages and that is why we strongly prefer the Palladium this isotope.
 The radiation emitted from Palladium-103 (Pd-103) is high enough to deliver a strong, precisely targeted and continuous ‘round the clock’ dose to the prostate tumor.
-The cancer killing ability, or radio-biological effectiveness (RBE) is higher for Palladium than other commonly used isotopes, such as Iodine 125 (I-125) or Iridium 192 (Ir-192) and far more thoroughly studied than Cesium 131 (Cs -131).
-Coupled with Palladium’s short half-life (approximately 17 days) and less penetrating characteristics (steep radial dose fall-off), this makes Pd-103 ideal for greatest tumor eradication with maximal protection of surrounding tissues.
-In addition, because of Palladium’s short half-life, temporary urinary symptoms after treatment are typically months shorter in duration than with treatments employing other isotopes, such as Iodine.
+The cancer killing ability, or radiobiological effectiveness (RBE), is higher for Palladium than other commonly used isotopes, such as Iodine-125 or Iridium-192 and far more thoroughly studied than Cesium-131.
+Coupled with Palladium’s short half-life (approximately 17 days) and less penetrating characteristics (steep radial dose fall-off), this makes Pd-103 ideal for greatest tumor eradication with maximal protection of surrounding normal tissues.
+In addition, because of Palladium’s short half-life, temporary urinary symptoms after treatment are typically months shorter in duration than with treatments employing other isotopes such as Iodine.

 What are the possible side effects of brachytherapy?

 The two major side effects of any aggressive prostate cancer treatment are the risk of erectile dysfunction ED and incontinence.
 With Palladium-103 seed implants, erectile dysfunction occurs in about 15-20% of cases; incontinence is virtually unheard of following Palladium implants.
 In addition, 85-90% of those 15-20% of patients who experience erectile dysfunction are able to regain sexual function using erectile aids such as Viagra, Levitra, and Cialis.
 After brachytherapy there is typically a diminished ejaculate, whereas after radical surgery, there is no ejaculate.